VictorFrancheto/mlflow-from-scratch/README.md

 <p align="center">
   <img src="https://github.com/VictorFrancheto/mlflow-from-scratch/blob/main/image.jpg">
 </p>

-# 📊 Experimento com MLflow 3.1.1 — Treinamento, Registro e Carregamento de Modelo
+# 📊 Experiment with MLflow 3.1.1 — Training, Logging, and Model Loading

-Este repositório demonstra como utilizar o **MLflow 3.1.1** para acompanhar todo o ciclo de vida de um experimento de machine learning, desde o treinamento até o carregamento do modelo final.
+This repository demonstrates how to use **MLflow 3.1.1** to track the entire lifecycle of a machine learning experiment — from training to loading the final model.

-## 🚀 O que será feito
+## 🚀 What Will Be Done

-- Treinamento de um modelo de machine learning (usando `XGBoost`);
-- Otimização de hiperparâmetros com **Optuna**;
-- Registro dos hiperparâmetros, métricas e gráficos no **MLflow**;
-- Salvamento do **melhor modelo treinado** no MLflow;
-- Carregamento do modelo posteriormente usando sua URI.
+* Train a machine learning model using `XGBoost`;
+* Perform hyperparameter optimization with **Optuna**;
+* Log hyperparameters, metrics, and visualizations to **MLflow**;
+* Save the **best trained model** to MLflow;
+* Load the model later using its URI.

-## 🧠 Por que usar MLflow?
+## 🧠 Why Use MLflow?

-O MLflow permite:

-✅ Rastrear automaticamente métricas, parâmetros e artefatos dos experimentos
-✅ Comparar execuções de forma organizada via interface web
-✅ Salvar e versionar modelos treinados, evitando perda de reprodutibilidade
-✅ Carregar modelos salvos facilmente, sem necessidade de salvar manualmente em disco
-✅ Integrar com múltiplos frameworks como `xgboost`, `sklearn`, `pytorch`, entre outros
+MLflow allows you to:

+✅ Automatically track metrics, parameters, and artifacts from experiments ✅ Easily compare runs through a clean web interface
+✅ Save and version trained models, ensuring reproducibility ✅ Load saved models effortlessly without manual disk handling ✅ Integrate with multiple frameworks like `xgboost`, `sklearn`, `pytorch`, and more

 ## 📦 Requisitos